wagdav/thewagner.net/content/tech/2018-03-10-Algorithms.md

 Building algorithms is hard, even if you have the basic components available.
 It takes special expertise and a lot of time.
-I don't have this expertise, but I still want to help my colleague to solve their domain specific problem.
+I don't have this expertise, but I still want to help my colleagues to solve their domain specific problem.

 The point Nicolas Ormrod makes in his great talk [Fantastic Algorithms and Where To Find Them][3], is that algorithms are _tools_: you need to know they